TheLeeLab/cameraCalibrationCMOS/README.md

 ## Instructions for analysing the data: ##

 * Double-check that you used the correct filenaming convention as explained in the instructions above.
 All the data for the camera calibration should be in one folder.
-* Open the script *calibrateCamera.m* in MATLAB and run it.
-A window will pop up asking you to navigate to the folder.
+* Open the script *calibrateCamera.m* in MATLAB and fill in the parameters: the path to the folder containing the stacks and part of the name of the dark and bright images.
-* The script will create a new folder inside the folder that contains the calibration data.
-It contains the following files:
+* Run the script.
+It will create a new folder inside the folder that contains the calibration data and save
-   * a text file with the estimated average gain and offset (also called bias)
+   * a file 'results.mat' which you can load in matlab and contains a structure with 6 elements: the average offset, variance and gain, and the pixel-dependent offset, variance and gain maps
-   * gain.tif, variance.tif and offset.tif maps
+   * 3 matlab figures showing the pixel-dependent maps and corresponding histograms of their pixel values
-   * regression.png a figure of the regression to determine the gain.
-It should be a nice linear fit.
+   * a matlab figure showing the data and linear fit used to estimate the gain

-An explanation of how the code estimates the offset, variance and gain can be found in the supplementary material of [Huang *et al.*](https://doi.org/10.1038/Nmeth.2488)
+The estimation of the offset, variance and gain was implemented as described in the supplementary material of [Huang *et al.*](https://doi.org/10.1038/Nmeth.2488)

 ## Troubleshooting and tips: ##